-Foxes are known to hear mice scuffling beneath thick layers of ice and snow from dozens of feet away, stalking slowly towards them, and then dive quickly through several feet of snow to catch the mouse that thought itself safe within its winter tunnels.
+Foxes can even hear mice scuffling beneath thick layers of ice and snow from 25 feet away, stalk silently towards them, and then dive quickly through several feet of snow to catch their prey.

 Birds are a primary predator of mice, perhaps more so than cats.
-Specifically, predatory birds such as owls, hawks, eagles, falcons, kites, kestrels truly depend on mice and other small prey animals in order to survive.
-Out of all of these, owls are the birds that predate most predominantly on mice – this is because both mice and owls are nocturnal (though mice are known to sometimes be active during the day as well).
+Specifically, predatory birds such as owls, hawks, falcons, kites, and kestrels depend on mice and other small prey animals in order to survive.

-Other common mouse predators, depending on which region you live, include reptiles, amphibians, and other small-medium sized mammals.
-Snakes will readily consume mice if the rodents happen to be slow enough or unaware enough.
-And some frog and lizard species may also eat mice, if they are small enough.
+Other common mouse predators include reptiles, amphibians, and other small- or medium-sized mammals.
+Snakes will readily consume mice and some frog and lizard species may also eat mice, if they are small enough.

 Popular myths about mice predators

-One of the most common myths about mice predators is that simply having some of these predators around your house will eliminate any mouse issues that you might have within your home.
+One of the most common myths about mice predators is that simply having them around will eliminate your mouse problems.